How do I update my Chromebook to the latest version of Chrome OS?

 - Launch the Chrome Browser.
 In the address field, type: chrome://help

-Most of the time, the update will start downloading automatically (be sure you are connected to NSDPrivate).
-However, you may need to click on a "Check for updates" button to trigger the download.
+Most of the time, the update will start downloading automatically (be sure you are connected to NSDPrivate or your home Wi-Fi network).
+However, you may need to click on a "Check for updates" button or "To see if your device is up to date, go to Chrome OS Settings" link to trigger the download.
 You will see a progress bar showing how much of the update has downloaded.
 It will take several minutes for the Chromebook to update.
 When it is done, you will see a Restart button.
 Click it.
-Once the Chromebook restarts, it should have the latest supported Chrome OS installed.
+Once the Chromebook restarts, it should have the latest supported Chrome OS installed

 If you are updating from a very old version of Chrome OS, you may need to run through this process more than once to install incremental updates.